KU Libraries’ OER Grant Initiative

 - Sustainability of the resource beyond initial use;

-- Willingness to apply an OER-compatible Creative Commons license to the finished product (if adapting or creating);
+- Willingness and ability to apply an OER-compatible Creative Commons license to the finished product (if adapting or creating).

 Conditions of the Award:

 Awardees are expected to comply with several provisions designed to ensure the openness and availability of the funded project, as well as provide feedback to inform assessment of the grant initiative.
-Awardees agree to the following conditions:
+Specific requirements are addressed in the agreed upon and signed project MOA.
+Generally, awardees agree to the following conditions: